Political repression in the Soviet Union: Red Terror

-Estimates of the total number of victims of Bolshevik repression vary widely in both numbers and scope.
-One source estimates that from all causes, the total number of victims of repression and pacification campaigns is 1.3 million, whereas another gives estimates of 28,000 executions per year from December 1917 to February 1922.
+In his book, Terrorism and Communism: A Reply to Karl Kautsky, Trotsky also argued that the reign of terror began with the White Terror under the White Guard forces and the Bolsheviks responded with the Red Terror.
+There is no consensus among the Western historians on the number of deaths from the Red Terror in Soviet Russia.
+One source gives estimates of 28,000 executions per year from December 1917 to February 1922.
 Estimates for the number of people shot during the initial period of the Red Terror are at least 10,000.
 Estimates for the whole period go for a low of 50,000 to highs of 140,000 and 200,000 executed.
-The most reliable estimations for the number of executions in total put the number at about 100,000.
+Most estimations for the number of executions in total put the number at about 100,000.
+However, social scientist Nikolay Zayats from the National Academy of Sciences of Belarus has argued that the figures have been greatly exaggerated due to White Army propaganda.